-- Guided Tour Step
+- Guided Tour Step macro

-macro

-- Screen 🔜 macro

 - Action macro 1 with individual Next Step

 - Action macro 2 with individual Next Step

 - Action macro 3... or further objects

 Branches are only recommended for use in a guided tour because they support a process.
-They do not explain a single object, unlike in the context help.
+They do not explain single objects, unlike in the context help.